hackbadshah4/simple-calculator-/README.md

 # simple-calculator-
-Simple calculator use it please
+Simple calculator use it please And share it